 Once your inventory is safely delivered to, received by, and stored with your fulfillment company, they’re now ready to process your customers’ orders.

-Most fulfillment companies are adept at connecting their internal system to your ecommerce store, retail point-of-sale (POS), or other order management system.
+Most fulfillment companies are adept at connecting their internal system to your ecommerce store, retail point-of-sale (POS), or other order management system, which is part of the reason so many businesses manage ecommerce orders with fulfillment companies.
 If you don’t have an order receiving system in place, they can provide an online portal for manual order entry by you or your staff.
 Some fulfillment partners will even take care of this task for you or will accept your orders via phone or email.

 Here’s a closer look at how most fulfillment companies receive your customer orders for shipping.